-Beyond these supply chain effects, an important driver of bank capital structure is the low volatility of bank assets.
-This is caused by two mechanisms: a diversification effect and a seniority effect.
 The diversification effect arises because banks lend to a large number of firms and so experience aggregate returns that are less volatile than the returns on any single loan.
-The strength of this effect is governed by the correlation between the loans in a bank's portfolio; in other words, the systematic exposure of the firms to which the bank lends.
+As shown in Table 2, the strength of this effect is governed by the correlation between the loans in a bank's portfolio; in other words, the systematic exposure of the firms to which the bank lends.
 Less correlated borrowers reduce the bank's loan portfolio volatility, which means the bank can pursue high leverage without a correspondingly high default risk.
 In the extreme case where the bank's borrowers experience independent shocks, the bank would have an effectively riskless portfolio and could be fully levered with no risk of default.
 A firm that borrows from such a bank would capture all the tax benefits of debt as its bank would pass along those tax benefits with perfect efficiency.